marijnh/Eloquent-JavaScript/09_regexp.md

 {{index "if keyword", assignment, ["= operator", "as expression"]}}

-The pattern `if (match = string.match(...))` is similar to the trick of using an assignment as the condition for `while`.
+The pattern `if (match = string.match(...))` makes use of the fact that the value of an ((assignment)) expression (`=`) is the assigned value.
 You often aren't sure that your call to `match` will succeed, so you can access the resulting object only inside an `if` statement that tests for this.
 To not break the pleasant chain of `else if` forms, we assign the result of the match to a binding and immediately use that assignment as the test for the `if` statement.

 {{index [parentheses, "in regular expressions"]}}